Explore

 Council Bill

-This Council Bill was presented by the Chair by the request of the County Executive and referred to the Planning, Housing and Economic Development Committee.
+This Council Bill was presented by Chair Burroughs and referred to the Committee of the Whole.

 Attachments